tspeterkim/cuda-1brc/README.md

 <img src="cover.jpeg" width="300">

+Can CUDA handle one billion rows of text?
+Yes.

 The solution takes **16.8 seconds** to process one billion rows.
 This is a **60X** speedup over a pure C++ baseline in `base.cpp`.